Giddings, Texas: Economy

 In 2014, the Giddings Economic Development (GEDC) purchased 165 acres of land on the east side of town with highway frontage for the development of the Giddings 290 Business Park.
 The GEDC broke ground on construction in the spring 2015.
 The GEDC also expanded its office space to a new location along Hwy 290 to increase visibility and to provide more amenities to clients.

 Education

 The City of Giddings is served by the Giddings Independent School District.
 Giddings High School is a 9th-12th grade campus located in Giddings, Texas.
 The campus is a member of District 13-AAAA Div.2 with an enrollment of 657 students.

-The Texas Youth Commission operates the Giddings State School in unincorporated Lee County, near Giddings.
+The Texas Department of Juvenile Justice (formerly the Texas Youth Commission) operates the Giddings State School in unincorporated Lee County, near Giddings.

 The Texas Legislature designates most of Lee County (Giddings included) as being in the Blinn Junior College district.

 Media

 Local newspapers serving Giddings and Lee County at large are presently the Giddings Times and News and the Lexington Leader.

 A local radio station, KGID, Inc. FM 96.3, has operated since 2018.

 The Giddings Deutsches Volksblatt, a trilingual German-English-Wendish/Sorbian newspaper, was published in Giddings.